 It worked, and the Swedish soldiers left.

-Walk downhill to the Capuchin Gardens (Kapucinske zahrady) and Denis Gardens (Denisovy sady) – nice parks where you can sit down and take a break.
+Walk downhill to the Capuchin Terraces (Kapucinske terasy) and Denis Gardens (Denisovy sady) – nice parks where you can sit down and take a break.

 You can find public toilets there (a small fee applies).